Savor, sail, love like there is no tomorrow because the only promise is today.

 More engaged with whatever you do, your surroundings, and the people in it.

-To those ends, this month’s links offers some of the latest and tastiest ideas to help you explore and enjoy New Mexico and the Southwest in 2017.
+To those ends, this month’s links offer some of the latest and tastiest ideas to help you explore and enjoy New Mexico and the Southwest in this new year.

 Southwest Travel Links You’ll Like